FullStackTypeScriptCourse/course_material/week7_express/README.md

     This is a work in progress.
 I will be adding more content to this document as we go along.**

 **!!! warning
     Until next class you need to have signed up for a MongoDB Atlas account.
-You can find the link in the `Link` section.**
+The link can be found in the `Link` section below.**

 ## ExpressMiddleware (from the express docs)